 Well, are you ready to step inside and see what a 425-year-old castle clothed in 100-year-old decor looks like?
 Great.
 Follow me, friends.

 “As well as the many thousands of items collected by the Castle’s last owners, you can also see some of their more personal belongings.
 There are all manner of details which give insight into the lives of the people who lived at Lauriston in the early 20th century – from Mrs. Reid’s piano and music in the Drawing Room, a newspaper in the Sitting room reporting the sinking of the Titanic, a 1920’s telephone in Mr. Reid’s Study, and Mrs. Reid’s walking stick with her name attached on a silver plaque by the castle doorway.” ∼edinburghmuseums.org.uk

-Oh Reader, I have so many more photos I wish I could share with you, however, I will be kind to you and leave it at these.
+Oh, reader, I have so many more photos I wish I could share with you!
+I will be kind, though, and leave it at these.
 I do hope you enjoyed this look into what life was like for the well-to-do Scottish Edwardian class.
-I would love to hear your impressions!
+I would love to hear your impressions.

 As always, thank you so much for joining me today.
 Have a terrific week, and I’ll see you next time.